 However, it is these non-US carriers who are gaining market share (without acquisition), especially those in the Middle East.
-Emirates have been gaining market share faster than any airline in the world.
-China Southern, Ethihad, Qatar and Turkish Airlines are other major movers in global market share.
+Emirates has been gaining market share faster than any airline in the world.
+China Southern, Etihad, Qatar, and Turkish Airlines are other major movers in global market share.

 That’s quite an impressive feat considering Emirates was only founded 25 years ago.
 Now, it’s the dominant player in the Middle East.

-Emirates, for example, bought 130 aircrafts in 2007 and has doubled in size every four years.
+Emirates, for example, bought 130 aircraft in 2007 and has doubled in size every four years.
 Despite all that spending, Emirates has grown by at least 20% each year.

 Emirates Marketing Strategy

 That expansion has been part of its marketing strategy lately.
 The approach has basically included three components:

 The wide variety of destinations, using the tagline “Over 100 destinations” that end its commercials; Building the category of visiting Dubai; and the luxury and glamour of flying on Emirates with first-class private cubicles and an on-board chef.